seiichiinoue/iscan/README.md

-# Infinite Mixture Model of Diachronic Meaning Change
+# Infinite Model of Diachronic Semantic Change

-This is an implementation of the Infinite SCAN in "Infinite SCAN: Joint Estimation of Changes and the Number of Word Senses with Gaussian Markov Random Fields."
+This is an implementation of infinite model of diachronic semantic change: Infinite SCAN.

 ## Environment